tanvir1017/react-hooks/README.md

 ![endless loop without using useCallback and returning a referential value](/public//images/without-useCallback-endless-loop.png)

-# useMemo ➡️ `cache the expensive calculation or value between re-renders.`
+# 👉2️⃣ useMemo

-> `useMemo` function let's you cache the expensive function value or expensive calculation between many re-renders.
+> > ⚓ `cache the expensive calculation or value between re-renders. useMemo function let's you cache the expensive function value or expensive calculation between many re-renders.`

 ## 🪴 _**Use case**_ Or _**references**_